NickCoombe1/NickCoombe1/README.md

 # Hi there 👋

-I'm a developer from New Zealand 🇳🇿, currently based in the UK 🇬🇧.
+I'm a developer from New Zealand, currently based in the UK.

 ### Tech I specialize in: